utunga/wp_paeonline/wp-content/plugins/parallax-image/readme.md

 3. A Parallax Window on a bootstrap theme with fullwidth template.

 == Changelog ==
+= 1.7 =
+Updated to work with Twenty Nineteen.
+Added ability to position overlay text top, center, or bottom.

+= 1.5 =
+Add TinyMCE button and options under settings menu

 = 1.4 =
 Fix for mobile image from external URL.